THIS DATE IN HISTORY: Nov. 8

 Video: Maurice Richard remains cultural icon in Montreal

-1934: The NHL comes to St. Louis with 12,600 fans on hand at the Coliseum to see the Eagles play their home opener against the Chicago Blackhawks.
+1934: The NHL comes to St. Louis; 12,600 fans are on hand at the Coliseum to see the Eagles play their home opener against the Chicago Blackhawks.
 They lose 3-1, finish the season 11-31-6 and are forced to fold.

 1971: The state of New York receives its third NHL franchise when the New York Islanders are awarded the rights to an expansion team that will begin play in 1972-73.
 The franchise will be based at Nassau Coliseum in Uniondale on Long Island.

 1978: Bobby Orr announces his retirement from the NHL at a news conference in Chicago.
-Knee injuries limit Orr to 657 regular-season games, but he finishes his career with 270 goals, 645 assists and 915 points; at the time, all were records for defensemen.
+Knee injuries limit Orr to 657 regular-season games, but he finishes his career with 270 goals, 645 assists and 915 points; at the time, all are records for defensemen.

 Video: Memories: Orr retires after 12 illustrious seasons